Mukul Goel

-Mukul Goel is an Indian civil servant.
-He is the current Director General civil defence at Indian state Uttar Pradesh from May 2022 and had previously served as the Additional Director General (ADG) of Border Security Force.
+Mukul Goel is a retired Indian civil servant.
+He is the former Director General civil defence at Indian state Uttar Pradesh and had previously served as the Additional Director General (ADG) of Border Security Force.
 He was suspended by the erstwhile Mayawati's government in 2007 for alleged irregularities in police recruitment.
 He is 1987 batch IPS officer of Uttar Pradesh cadre.
 On 11 May 2022 Uttar Pradesh Chief Minister Yogi Adityanath removed Director General of Police Mukul Goel from his post for inefficiency and neglecting his work.
-At present he is working as DGP (Civil Defence) at UP Police.
+Thereafter,he worked as DGP (Civil Defence) at UP Police.

 Early life

 He was born on 22 February 1964 in Shamli (earlier part of Muzaffarnagar district), Uttar Pradesh, India.
 He holds a Bachelor of Technology degree in Electrical engineering from IIT Delhi.

 Career

 Mukul Goel served Uttar Pradesh Police in various capacities such as police chief of districts like Gorakhpur, Varanasi, Mainpuri, Azamgarh, Saharanpur and Meerut.
 He also served as Deputy inspector general of police (DIG) in Kanpur, Agra and Bareilly ranges.
 In 2013, he served as the Additional director general of police (Law and Order) after riots broke out in Muzaffarnagar and its neighboring districts.
 Later, he served as ADG of Criminal Investigation Department and ADG (Indian Railways).
 In 2016, Goel was appointed as the IG of Border Security Force and moved to New Delhi on deputation.
 In June 2021, the Yogi Adityanath-led Government of Uttar Pradesh appointed him as the Director General of Police of the state.